F1−4: Lane Rental

 Lane rental is a process whereby the roadway user cost, generated by user delays due to lane closures, is transferred to the contractor performing work.
-The contractor is required to pay the Oklahoma State Department of Transportation (ODOT) in order to close a lane.
+The contractor is required to pay the Oklahoma Department of Transportation (ODOT) in order to close a lane.
+The lane rental costs for peak volume hours are relatively high (up to $60,000 per hour per lane), are reduced for non−peak daylight hours, and are generally free for nighttime construction operations.

 REASON(S) FOR ADOPTING: